 A double staircase led to the medieval sentry walk.
 On either side are loopholes which could be used by archers.
 There is no surviving means of access and the loopholes were probably reached by a timber platform keyed into the socket holes which are visible.
 There is no parallel for this arrangement elsewhere on the Wall, indicating that special care was taken with defences close to the tower.
 The outer face gives a good impression of the original strength of London’s defences.

-The next plaque (#4) no longer exists, but to reach the following plaque (#5) you will pass the area where it once stood.
+The next plaque (#4) was relocated as part of construction, but to reach the following plaque (#5) you will pass the area where it once stood.
 Leave the courtyard and turn left onto Crescent.
 Walk up Crescent to the intersection and cross to go straight onto Vine Street.
 Plaque #4 was previously on Vine Street in the area of the construction zone.
 Continue on to plaque #5.

 Plaque 4 – City Wall at Emperor House

-From the area where plaque #4 once was on Vine Street, continue up Vine Street.
+From plaque #4, continue up Vine Street.
 When you reach the intersection with India Street, turn left, then right on Jewry Street.
 Continue up Jewry Street to the intersection with Aldgate High Street.
 Cross Aldgate High Street at the pedestrian crossing, and make your way to the schoolyard wall near the crossing.

 Plaque 5 – Aldgate (City Gate)